flokk.

 Crossing the Ponte Vecchio

-Walk across the famous Ponte Vecchio, the medieval bridge lined with gold and silver jewelry shops, and let kids peer over the railings at the Arno below and spot the padlocks visitors leave on the br
+Walk across the famous Ponte Vecchio, the medieval bridge lined with gold and silver jewelry shops, and let kids peer over the railings at the Arno below and spot the padlocks visitors leave on the bridge railings.
+The bridge connects Oltrarno back to the centro storico and is one of those spots where the magic of Florence really lands.

 experiences